 Your website is your best portfolio example

 A while back, Michelle reminded us that the quality of our website is directly linked to the quality of the clients we attract.
 Your website is your very best portfolio example.
 It’s not uncommon for potential clients to fill out an inquiry… and completely bypass your portfolio.
-Maybe they are verifying what they’ve heard or they’ve followed you on social media.
+They might just be there to verify what they’ve already heard about you.

 When your own website is executed well – branding, positioning, photography, copywriting – the assumption of quality will translate to an assumption about your own design ability.
 They’ll assume you execute all things well.